Table of Contents

 Transparency is of utmost importance in this rebate system.
 The rebate schedule must be displayed in the agent’s place of business, and copies should be made available to insureds upon request at no charge.
 This openness ensures that all consumers know the rebates available, thus preventing discriminatory practices.

-Moreover, insurance agents must record all rebate schedules for the most recent five years and their effective dates.
+Moreover, insurance agents must record all rebate schedules for the last five years and their effective dates.
 No rebate should be withheld or limited based on unfairly discriminatory factors.
-Also, no rebate should be given, which is not reflected on the rebate schedule, and none should be refused or granted based on the purchase or non-purchase of collateral business.
+Also, no rebate should be given that is not reflected on the rebate schedule, and none should be refused or granted based on the purchase or non-purchase of collateral business.

 Overall, the Florida law on rebating for insurance agents aims to protect consumers while allowing agents to offer rebates within specified parameters.
 Transparency and fairness are essential in this law to ensure equal treatment for all insureds and ensure they can access the rebates they are entitled to.